ContextMapper/contextmapper.github.io/_docs/tutorials/jhipster-microservice-generation.md

 image: /img/cm-og-image.png
 ---

 [JHipster](https://www.jhipster.tech/) is a development platform to generate [Spring Boot](https://spring.io/projects/spring-boot) web applications and microservices.
-With the [JHipster Domain Language (JDL)](https://www.jhipster.tech/jdl/) it is possible to specify the individual applications or microservices, including their Entities and relationships between these Entities.
-With a JDL file as input the JHipster generator is able to generate the code for the microservices (based on the Spring framework and several frontend frameworks).
+Applications or microservices, including their Entities and relationships between these Entities, can be specified with the [JHipster Domain Language (JDL)](https://www.jhipster.tech/jdl/).
+The JHipster generator is able to generate code for the microservices (based on the Spring framework and several frontend frameworks) with a JDL file as input.

-With the JDL template for our [generic generator (templating based on Freemarker)](/docs/generic-freemarker-generator/) we offer a tool to generate microservices from your [CML
+By providing a JDL template for our [generic generator (templating based on Freemarker)](/docs/generic-freemarker-generator/), we offer a tool to generate microservices from your [CML Context Map](/docs/context-map/) using [JHipster](https://www.jhipster.tech/).
+In this tutorial we show you how you can generate microservice applications from
-Context Map](/docs/context-map/) using [JHipster](https://www.jhipster.tech/).
-In this tutorial we show you how you can generate microservice applications from DDD-based models in Context Mapper.
+DDD-based models in Context Mapper.

 <div class="alert alert-custom">
 <strong>Note</strong> that the current solution with the Freemarker template is only temporary.
 We are working on an integration of the JDL language into Context Mapper.